-Students are able to correct one exam (excluding the final exam), of their choice, by the last day of the class (the last class before Final's Week) for seventy-five percent (75%) of their missed points.
+Students are able to correct one exam (excluding the final exam), of their choice, by the day of the class's final exam for seventy-five percent (75%) of their missed points.
 To complete the exam correction, the student will correct the questions missed on the exam on a different sheet of paper and return the corrections with the original exam.

-Final Exam\
+Final Exam